apollographql/apollo-client/react-docs/source/server-side-rendering.md

 });
 ```

-> We'll see below how you can generate both the HTML and the Apollo store's state using Node and `react-apollo`'s server rendering functions.
+We'll see below how you can generate both the HTML and the Apollo store's state using Node and `react-apollo`'s server rendering functions.
 However if you are rendering HTML via some other means, you will have to generate the state manually.

-> Note: if you are using [Redux](redux.html) externally to Apollo, and already have store rehydration, you should pass the store state into the [`Store` constructor](http://redux.js.org/docs/basics/Store.html).
+If you are using [Redux](redux.html) externally to Apollo, and already have store rehydration, you should pass the store state into the [`Store` constructor](http://redux.js.org/docs/basics/Store.html).

 Then, when the client runs the first set of queries, the data will be returned instantly because it is already in the store!

-> Note that if you are using [`forceFetch`](cache-updates.html#forceFetch) on queries, you should pass the `ssrForceFetchDelay` option to skip force fetching during initialization:
+If you are using [`forceFetch`](cache-updates.html#forceFetch) on some of the initial queries, you can pass the `ssrForceFetchDelay` option to skip force fetching during initialization, so that even those queries run using the cache:

 ```js
 const client = new ApolloClient({